juergenweb/FrontendComments/README.md

 * PHP>=8.0.0
 * ProcessWire>=3.0.181
 * GD-Library installed for CAPTCHA image creation
-* FrontendForms>=2.2.29
+* FrontendForms>=2.2.34
 * LazyCron enabled for sending mails

 ## Highlights / Features
 * Easy integration: Only 1 line of code inside a template is necessary to render the comments + form on the frontend
-* Possibility to use multiple comment fields on one template (if necessary)
+* Possibility to use multiple comment fields in one template (if necessary)
-* Easy to overwrite global settings inside a template: Possibility to use one comment field with different configuration settings in multiple templates
+* Easy to overwrite global module settings inside the template (possibility to use one comment field with different configuration settings in multiple templates)
 * Enable/disable star rating
 * Enable/disable rating of comments (like/dislike)
+* Add additional website field to the comment form if needed
 * Offer commenters the receiving of notification emails if a new reply has been posted
 * Queuing the sending of notification emails instead of sending all at once (preventing performance issues by sending to many emails at once)
 * Reply forms will only be loaded via AJAX on demand (by clicking on the reply link) -> faster loading time
 * Option to send HTML email templates (provided by FrontendForms)
 * Enable/disable the sending of notification emails to a commenter if status of a comment has been changed to "approved" or "SPAM" by a moderator
+* Moderators can write a feedback directly to a comment (fe to react to positive or negative comments)
+* Adding a link to an internal or external page containing the community guidlines
+* Changing the status of a comment via remote link to "approved" or "spam"
 * No dependencies (except FrontendForms)
 * Support for UiKit 3, Pico 2 and Bootstrap 5 CSS framework out of the box